poveteen/CS-460-Project/README.md

 I am an Undergraduate student of senior standing at [Wartburg College](https://www.wartburg.edu/) pursuing a degree in Computer Science and Actuarial Science.
 For my senior project, I wanted to research and puruse machine learning, and get to learn what various techniques are implemented to make a voice assistant work.
 After being introduced by Dr. John Zelle, and along with some research, I found [MycroftAI](https://mycroft.ai/)'s team that provided the [tools](https://github.com/MycroftAI) that I could use to create my own voice assistant.

 This is completely a research-based project since I had litlle knowledge of machine learning, and no knowledge of the tools provided by MycroftAI.
 Thus, as I learn along, this page will provide further information regarding the things I have achieved thus far.
+Everything provided by MycroftAI is open-sourced, and they encourage people to use their code.

 I will utilize version control for this project because I might need to make some adjustments to the code provided by the MycroftAI's team in their repository(repo), and it will also serve as a way for me to document my work.
 Thus I am planning on using Git and also GitHub since I want to show the progress I've made.